groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-images/adding-watermark-to-images-inside-a-document.md

 url: watermark/net/adding-watermark-to-images-inside-a-document
 title: Adding watermark to images inside a document
 weight: 1
-description: If you want to add watermark to images inside a document then it can be possible using GroupDocs.Watermark.
+description: This article will help, if you want to add watermark to images inside a document then it can be possible using GroupDocs.Watermark.
 keywords: Adding watermark, add watermark to images
 productName: GroupDocs.Watermark for .NET
 hideChildren: True